How healthy are your finances?

 Economise: Cutting your spending

 Do you need it? - Do you find yourself spending money on things that aren’t essential?
 If you are tempted by an inbox full of sales alerts, take the time to unsubscribe to emails from your favourite shops.
+Once something is in your basket, try to wait 24 hours before clicking buy.
+This pause will help you identify whether the purchase was just an impulse.

 Get it cheaper - If you do need to buy online, there are several browser extensions, such as Honey and Pouch, that automatically hunt for discounts and voucher codes for your purchases.
 Over time, this can really add up.